 Lots of couples ask me how to keep a relationship healthy.
-I get it—a lifelong commitment can be a bit intimidating or a scary venture—especially in a society where divorce is ramped, infidelity is common, and for those that remain committed, few are really happy.
-I’m convinced that a successful marriage is absolutely possible, but it does take work.
+I get it—a lifelong commitment can be a bit intimidating or a scary venture—especially in a society where divorce is rampant, infidelity is common, and for those that remain committed, few are happy.
+I’m convinced that a successful marriage is possible, but it does take work.
 Here are a few suggestions to help your marriage be exceptional:

 Premarital counseling is a must.
 Younger people in the U.S. who are marrying for the first time face roughly a 40-50% chance of divorcing in their lifetime under current trends (and the divorce rates are even higher for those entering their second or third marriages).
 Unfortunately, many divorces occur because couples have never learned the skills and principles associated with successful relationships.

 Too many times, I’ve sat in a therapy session, listening to the couple’s latest argument, informed that one or both of them threatened a divorce during the heat of the argument.
 Some people use the “d” word in arguments to get the other’s attention.
 Immediately, the commitment safety of the relationship has been threatened.
 Once that happens, at least one spouse wonders whether or not the relationship will survive.

-We live in such a busy society, as time passes in a relationship, it’s easy to lose focus.
-Without quality time, couples can’t connect emotionally to one another.
-When that happens, friendship fades, and ultimately, that impacts passion, romance, and sex.
-I recommend weekly dates to couples.
-It doesn’t have to be an expensive date—it could be having an ice cream together, hanging out at a coffee shop, or going for a picnic in the park—but it signals to your partner that the relationship is a priority—and it does wonders for your marriage.
+To go from an exceptional dating experience to an exceptional marriage, I recommend weekly dates to couples.
+It doesn’t have to be an expensive date—it could be having ice cream together, hanging out at a coffee shop, or going for a picnic in the park—but it signals to your partner that the relationship is a priority—and it does wonders for your marriage.